samm-git/turris-containers/README.md

 ## Status
 - ☑ GCCGO5 Porting to turris: done, gccgo5 (gcc-5-20150329.tar.bz2) bult and tested, crosscompilation works fine, go and cgo tools are also working (tested with hello-cgo and few other projects).
 Static and dynamic executables are supported
 - ☐ Build all docker requirments
 - ☑ Compile kernel with LXE support - done.
-- ☐ Check if Namespaces/Cgroups works as expected on device
+- ☑ Check if Namespaces/Cgroups works as expected on device - done
 - ☐ Build docker using gccgo/cgo
 - ☐ Create debian based image docker for repeatable builds
-- ☐ Create container with minimal openwrt
+- ☑ Create container with minimal openwrt - done, created containers with TurrisOS, Debian and Busybox-static